pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 Yay!
 We made it!
 The `main.wasm` is the compiled TiDB Wasm file we wanted, and it proves that TiDB could be compiled to an in-browser application.

 Ok.
 Now we have a compiled TiDB Wasm.
-Let’s run it, and see what comes out!
+Let's run it, and see what comes out!

 Theoretically, because we were using `os.Stdin` as the input and the `os.Stdout` as the output, and we hadn't done anything with DOM yet, the output should be blank.
 However, TiDB outputs its log to `os.Stdout`, we expect a log message that TiDB started successfully.
 Unfortunately, this was what we got: